www-codeblock-io/Sovereign/README.md

 Because external guides can be out-of-date and not actively maintained.
 This guide has a subheading stating the last update and a link to each official software project page for further self verification.

-Think of this as a general installation guide with some trouble shooting tips.
+Think of this as a general installation guide with additional trouble shooting tips.

 # Why run a bitcoin node?